dbeniamin/1-100_PythonCode_Challenge/README.md

 **06.02.2024 -> day 16 - Coffee Machine OOP**  - Contains the Coffee Machine app in an OOP style.
 - Focused on using the OOP style to address various parts of the Coffee Machine.

+**07.02.2024 -> day 16 - Quiz Game OOP**  - Contains the Quiz Game app in an OOP style.
+- Focused on using OOP and importing from several files.
+- Saving the score and progress along the way to provide the user with a sense of progression.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.